Tory MPs raise concerns over Rwanda asylum seeker plan as flagship Bill debated

 In addition, peers renewed their demand that asylum seekers be allowed to work if no decision had been taken on their claim after six months, as well as enable unaccompanied child asylum seekers in Europe to join family in the UK.

-In the opening divisions, MPs voted 310 to 231, majority 79, to disagree with Lords amendment 5B, which had sought assurances the Bill would comply with international refugee agreements.
+The tightest division saw MPs vote 294 to 242, majority 52, to reject Lords amendment 7B, which was linked to allowing asylum seekers to work if no decision had been taken on their claim after six months.

+The division list showed 11 Tory MPs rebelled in a bid to retain the measure.

-It was expected the Government would overturn all of the contested amendments, with the Bill currently at the stage known as parliamentary ping-pong – where a piece of legislation moves between the two Houses until agreement on the wording can be reached.
+The Bill is currently at the stage known as parliamentary ping-pong – where a piece of legislation moves between the two Houses until agreement on the wording can be reached.

 Register for free to continue reading